poga/devpoga.org/content/post/2021-05-11_haxe_and_programming_for_many_machines/index.md

 ---

+## Program within the kernel

+eBPF is a sandboxed virtual machine lives inside Linux Kernel.
+It's a revolutionary technology that can run sandboxed programs in the Linux kernel without changing kernel source code or loading kernel modules.

+By making the Linux kernel programmable, infrastructure software can leverage existing layers, making them more intelligent and feature-rich without continuing to add additional layers of complexity to the system or compromising execution efficiency and safety.

+---

 ## Program for many machines

 [Haxe](https://haxe.org/) is a languages designed to [**compile to many different machines**](https://haxe.org/documentation/introduction/compiler-targets.html): JavaScript, .NET(C#), PHP, Lua, Java, Python, ...etc and also its own VM: [Hashlink](https://hashlink.haxe.org/).